DainiusGelzinis/snake-game/README.md

 ## How to Play
 1. Use the arrow keys to control the snake.
-2. Try to eat the apples that appear on the board.
+2. Try to eat the apples or special berries that appear on the board.
-3. Avoid colliding with the walls or the snake’s own body.
+3. Avoid colliding with the borders or the snake’s own body.
 4. You can choose different snake skins and decide whether to eat special berries.

 ## Installation